Graduate Handbook

 • Students who have had a break in their studies, or have switched research areas during their first 2 years in the program, are eligible for a delay in the exam timing.
 Such students should discuss their case with the Associate Chair for Student Success who will decide on whether a delay is warranted.

-• The Academic Office in the School of Physics will coordinate with the TPCs to schedule the Proposal Exams and select the Chair of each TPC.
+• The Academic Office in the School of Physics will coordinate with the TPCs to schedule the Proposal Exams.
 The Chair of the TPC will be responsible for the correct administration of the Proposal Exam and its aftermath.
 The Academic Office will inform students of the time and location of their Proposal Exam, as well as the Chair of their TPC, at least 3 months prior to the exam.

 • Students must communicate the title of their Thesis Proposal to the Academic Office 1 week before their Proposal Exam.
 The Academic Office will then advertise the Proposal Exam to the School of Physics community.
 The advertisement will include the day, time, location, proposal title, and the names of the student’s research advisor and TPC.